Salesforce

 The SaaS Management integration with Salesforce offers a License Information integration task that automatically retrieves every 24 hours the Salesforce license name and total allowed number of licenses.
 This retrieved Salesforce license information automatically populates the Salesforce Licenses Tab in SaaS Management.
 This auto-populated Salesforce license information provides a more complete view of your Salesforce entitlements by displaying user licenses and permission set licenses.

-Important:If you enable the License Information integration task, you need to enter and keep up to date the following Licenses Tab information.
+• | You need to enter and keep up to date the following Licenses Tab information.
 The License Information integration task does not pull in this information.
-The SaaS application’s annual spend calculation relies on entered and accurate license effective and ending dates.
+The SaaS application’s annual spend calculation relies on entered and accurate license effective and ending dates. |

 • | Amount |